 Japan was ruling the Korean peninsula, Taiwan and northeastern China – opposing it, the US and other countries took severe economic sanctions against Japan – whilst much of Southeast Asia was controlled by western forces.
 Japan insisted that its aim was to release these countries from Western control when really they were desperate for the natural resources in these areas.

 The US was considering ending the war by either invading the Japanese mainland, asking the Soviet Union to join the war, ensuring the continuation of the Japanese Emperor system or using the atomic bomb – the latter of which would also ensure that Soviet influence in Japan would be restricted.
 Hiroshima is said to have been chosen as a target because it didn’t have an Allied prisoner-of-war camp.

-The heat rays exceeded a million degrees Celsius at the point of detonation and the blast destroyed everything within a two-kilometre radius.
+The heat rays exceeded a million degrees Celsius at the point of detonation, and the blast destroyed everything within a two-kilometre radius.
 It is said to have instantly killed an estimated 80,000 people – around 30% of the population of Hiroshima – and a similar number were injured.
-Casualties from injury and radiation reached thousands upon thousands by the end of that year, with survivors suffering irreparable physical and psychological damage, still visible today.
+Casualties from injury and radiation reached multiple thousands by the end of that year, with survivors suffering irreparable physical and psychological damage, still visible today.